Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 _**Figure 6.XX**.
 ADD PROPER FIGURE CAPTION!._

 As a result, we can now see that all the polygons marked with blue color were correctly selected as those ones which contain at least one point object.
+One important thing to remember whenever making spatial queries is that both layers need to share the same Coordinate Reference System for the selection to work properly.
+A typical reason for getting incorrect results when selecting data (likely an empty GeoDataFrame) is that one data layer is e.g. in WGS84 coordinate reference system whereas the other one is in some projected CRS, such as ETRS-LAEA.
+If this happens, you can easily fix the situation by defining and reprojecting both GeoDataFrames to same CRS using the `to_crs()` method (see Chapter 6.4).

-In a similar manner, you can also test other topological relationships by changing the value in `predicate` parameter.
-You can easily find all possible spatial predicates for a given GeoDataFrame by calling:
+Following the previous examples, you can easily test other topological relationships as well, by changing the value in `predicate` parameter.
+To find all possible spatial predicates for a given GeoDataFrame you can call:

 ```python
 districts.sindex.valid_query_predicates
 ```

+As you can see, this list includes all typical spatial predicates which we covered earlier.
 But what is this `.sindex` that we use here?
 Let's investigate a bit further by calling it:

 ```python
 districts.sindex